Hari0810/Hari0810.github.io/projects/spark-max.md

 ##### Option 2: Inbuilt CAN Controller + CAN Transceiver
 - Obtain an external CAN tranceiver, e.g. TJA1051
+- Connect to the RX and TX pins of your chosen CAN port on the STM32
+ - Note that RX->RX and TX->TX.
+This is not like UART where it connects the other way round.
 - Code TBC

 ### Other open-source communication projects from the community